Use of Materials and Resources

 A. Ad Council campaigns are produced pro bono by the country’s leading advertising agencies, who donate their services on a volunteer basis.
 The people of these agencies donate their ideas, expertise, and time to help create each one of our ads.
 Each Ad Council campaign is sponsored by a non-profit organization or federal government agency, which provides the production and distribution costs and serves as the "issue expert."
 The Ad Council works closely with the advertising agency and sponsoring organization throughout the (approximate) 9-month process to develop a campaign which involves 6 major stages: 1) research and planning; 2) strategic development; 3) creative development; 4) production; 5) distribution/media outreach; and 6) monitoring and evaluation.

-A. After each campaign is produced, the Ad Council distributes the PSAs to the media who donate free time and space to our campaigns which ensures our messages reach the American public.
+A. After each campaign is produced, the Ad Council distributes the PSAs to the media who donate time and space to our campaigns to ensure our messages reach across the nation.
 Specifically, we distribute our PSAs via a nationwide network of over 33,000 media outlets that includes TV and radio stations, print outlets (i.e. magazines, newspapers), outdoor (i.e. billboards, bus stops) and the internet (i.e. web banners).
-In addition, we utilize current technologies including texting, video email, satellite radio and interactive television.
+In addition, we remain on the cutting edge of current technologies, working to support our campaigns in innovative ways.

 Each of our campaigns are sponsored by a non-profit organization or federal government agency who pay for the production and distribution costs.